ssardina-agts/agtcity-sarl-base/README.md

 ## EXAMPLE AGENTS ##

+These are all thin agent controllers for the players in the game, but they should provide a solid base for developing more sophisticated agent systems.

+### SuperSingleAgent

+A simple central agent controlling all players in the simulator, receiving and processing the sensing from the environment, and then making all players navigate to random facilities.

+It uses the Java Percept Aggregator facility provided in the MW as percepts from players have a lot of shared content.

+All data is stored in Java.

 ### SWISingleFullAgent

 This is one single SARL agent controlling all players in the game and, importantly, using an SWI Prolog Knowledge Base via the [Mochalog Framework](https://github.com/ssardina/mochalog).

-This agent is very thin, but should provide a solid base for  developing an agent whose sophisticated reasoning happens on SWI Prolog, for example using constraints.

 To help understand how the SWI Knowledge Base is updated, every percept cycle the agent prints out some results from queries and then dumps its entire KB into file `swiSingleFullAgent-<n>.pl`, where `<n>` is the step number.